nuernber/Theia/docs/source/ransac.rst

   **NOTE**: This method works for all the unit tests currently in Theia, but needs to be tested further to ensure correctness.
 Use with caution.

-.. class:: Recon

-  Residual Consensus estimation as proposed by [RaguramFrahm]_.
-The driving idea is to generate several models from random samples, then compare the distribution of their residuals.
-If the same data points all have small residuals, then these points are likely to be inliers.
-If enough models agree with each other on this principle, then the models are likely to be drawn from inliers (i.e. uncontaminated models).
-For more details, refer to the paper.

-  .. function:: Recon(int min_sample_size, int min_consisten_models, double sigma_max)

-    ``min_sample_size``: The minimum number of samples needed to estimate a model

-    ``min_consistent_models``: Number of consistent models that must be generated before a solution is determined.

-    ``sigma_max``: A *rough* estimate of the maximum noise variance of the inlier poitns.
-This only needs to be correct up to an order of magnitude in order to be useful.

-  **NOTE**: Our implementation was not able to achieve the stability that the paper records.
-We had great difficulty in distinguishing all-outliers cases with all-inliers cases using the KS test as recommended.
-Thus, the current implementation requires a maximum estimation of sigma (the inlier noise) to be provided.

 Implementing a New RANSAC Method
 ================================